splunk/public-o11y-docs/gdi/opentelemetry/deployments/otel-deployments.rst

 .. _otel_deployments:

 **************************************************
-Collector deployment tools and options
+Other Collector deployment tools and options
 **************************************************

 .. meta::